madebykind/madebykind-v3/content/work/chapter.md

   ## Research and discovery

   We started with the organisation: workshops with the Chapter team to understand their mission, audiences and ambitions.
-We then explored how those audiences — visitors, local community members and artists — used digital platforms alongside the venue, and what they needed from a new website.
+We then explored how those audiences (visitors, local community members and artists) used digital platforms alongside the venue, and what they needed from a new website.
 That research shaped both the brand strategy and the content structure that followed.

   </div>
 </div>